ENGLISH LAVENDER

 Countries of origin: Africa, Europe, Western Asia, and the Mediterranean

 Plant in spring or summer.
 It is easily transplanted and rooted.
-Plant the cuttings indoors 8 to 10 weeks before the last spring frost for a head start.
+For a head start, plant the cuttings indoors 8 to 10 weeks before the last spring frost.

 Benefits for bees

-Rosemary blooms are the favourite flowers for bees.
-As Rosemary blooms early in the spring, it is one of the few nectar sources for newly emerging bees.
+Rosemary blooms are favourite flowers for bees.
+As Rosemary blooms early in the spring, itis one of few nectar sources for newly emerging bees.
 They collect nectar and also take the pollen.
 Rosemary also supplies a source of nectar in the winter.

 GLOSSY ABELIA